 Skip to content

-Your website's sponsor/supporter logo grid should look good
+Your website's partner, sponsor, and/or supporter logo grid should look good

-How your nonprofit displays your supporters/sponsors' logos matters.
+How your nonprofit displays your partner, sponsors, and/or supports' logos matters.
 Here we share a few tips on how to create a clean and well-designed grid of logos.

-It's typical to include the logos of your nonprofit's corporate sponsors and funders on your website.
+It's typical to include the logos of your nonprofit's corporate partners, sponsors, and/or supporters on your website.
 You showcase their brands to say thanks, give credit, and to give your own brand a boost.
 It's a small detail, but how you present this collection of logos matters.

 A well done logo grid expresses respect, gratitude, and care.
-It elicits a feeling of trust in your organization from supporters and website visitors.
+It elicits a feeling of trust in your organization.
+When a logo grid is not presented well the opposite can happen.
+It degrades trust and can lead to a negative brand impression of your organization.

 Example logo grid patterns